vszakats/hb/docs/contribs.md

 ## hbgd

-`hbgd` is a Harbour wrapper for Thomas Boutell's GD Library version 2.x.
-The GD Library is a powerful graphic library, useful expecially under CGI environment. `hbgd` supports almost all GD functions, plus a set of functions and classes that extend and make it easier to work with this library.
+Thomas Boutell's GD 2.x library bindings for Harbour.
+GD Library is a powerful graphic library, useful expecially under CGI environment. `hbgd` supports almost all GD functions, plus a set of extra functions and classes that extend and make it easier to work with this library.
 <span class="readmore-md">[Read more](https://libgd.github.io/)</span>

 ## hbgt